 What are value posts?
 There are a couple of ways to look at it.
-Some marketers would consider their reposted content as the value content and simply add promotions every 10-20 Instagram posts.
+Some marketers would consider their reposted content as value content and simply add promotions every 10-20 Instagram posts.

-Another approach is to use a value-based “build up” to the offer.
+Another approach is to use a value-based “build-up” to the offer.
 It’s popular among creators that sell their own digital products such as online courses (less common among curators that repost content).
 The idea is that you build up a story before you share the promotion.

 A good example is this carousel by @istacoachmike.
 The first 4 slides speak about a new feature by Instagram.
 Then, he relates them to his product by pitching the idea of making money online.
-Last, he presents his students’ success use cases and calls for action – to contact him to learn more.
+Last, he presents his students’ successful use cases and calls for action – to contact him to learn more.

-With the knowledge of how to find viral content, growth tactics, and monetization tactics – you can practically start your own curator account on Instagram.
+With the knowledge of how to find viral content, growth tactics, and monetization tactics – you can practically start your own curator account for reposting on Instagram.
 But before concluding this article, I’d like to answer some of the most common questions people ask before they get started.

 Promote Your Dropshipping Store With Instagram

 Promotion of your dropshipping products on Instagram is quite simple and immensely effective for a dropshipping store.
 Taking into account the huge popularity of Instagram and its focus on visual content, every store of this kind will find its receptive audience there.
 If you’ve been wondering how to run dropshipping on Instagram easily and efficiently, keep reading!